moumar/ruby-mp3info/README.txt

     mp3.tag.artist = "artist name"
   end

+  # tags are written when calling Mp3Info#close or at the end of the #open block

+  ### access id3v2 tags

   Mp3Info.open("myfile.mp3") do |mp3|
     # you can access four letter v2 tags like this
     puts mp3.tag2.TIT2